 (b) on the Public Trustee if the person is a represented person within the meaning of the Public Trustee Act 1941; or

-(c) if subparagraphs (a) or (b) do not apply, on the person with whom the represented person resides or in whose care he is.
+(c) if paragraph (a) or (b) does not apply, on the person with whom the represented person resides or in whose care he is.

-(5) Notwithstanding anything in paragraphs (2), (3) and (4) the Court may order that a document which has been, or is to be, served on the person under disability, or on a person other than a person mentioned in that paragraph shall be deemed to be duly served on the person under disability.
+(5) Notwithstanding anything in subrules (2), (3) and (4) the Court may order that a document which has been, or is to be, served on the person under disability, or on a person other than a person mentioned in that subrule shall be deemed to be duly served on the person under disability.

-(6) A document served pursuant to any of paragraphs (2) to (5) must be served in the manner required by these Rules with respect to the document.
+(6) A document served pursuant to any of subrules (2) to (5) must be served in the manner required by these Rules with respect to the document.

-(7) A judgment or order requiring a person under disability to do, or refrain from doing any act, a notice of motion or summons for the committal of any person under disability, and a subpoena against any such person, must notwithstanding anything contained in paragraphs (2) to (5), be served personally on him, unless the Court otherwise orders.
+(7) A judgment or order requiring a person under disability to do, or refrain from doing any act, a notice of motion or summons for the committal of any person under disability, and a subpoena against any such person, must notwithstanding anything contained in subrules (2) to (5), be served personally on him, unless the Court otherwise orders.

-(8) Paragraph (7) does not apply to an order for interrogatories or for discovery or inspection of documents.
+(8) Subrule (7) does not apply to an order for interrogatories or for discovery or inspection of documents.

 [Rule 13 amended in Gazette 15 Jun 1973 p.
 2250; 22 Jul 1994 p.
 3748; 21 Feb 2007 p.
-576.]
+576; 28 Jun 2011 p.
+2552-3 and 2555.]

 Order 71 — Partners, business names